For physicians

 RKDF’S GOAL

-RKDF seeks to find and refer at least 300 kidney patients to the Rare Inherited Kidney Disease Research Team for genetic testing and enrollment in the International ADTKD Registry in preparation for future clinical trials.
+RKDF seeks to find and refer 300 kidney patients to the Rare Inherited Kidney Disease Research Team for genetic testing and possible enrollment in the International ADTKD Registry in preparation for future clinical trials.

 Every patient who undergoes genetic testing brings our research partners one step closer to achieving this goal.